Meztimuro/GoVector/README.md

 # GoVector

-GoVector is a small library that implements scalar Vector type and some simple functions to work with Vectors
+GoVector is a small library for Golang (Go) that implements scalar Vector type and some simple functions to work with Vectors